We design, develop, maintain, customize and extend websites and mobile apps.

 Surface Impression creates beautiful design, and optimises usability and content for the needs of your audiences.
 From large-scale sites to microsites of a few pages: designing, creating and managing websites is one of our core activities.
-We have vast experience in producing websites for cultural and heritage organisations and venues, membership organisations, arts organisations, and visitor attractions.
+We have vast experience in producing websites for cultural and heritage organisations and venues, non-profits, public sector, membership organisations, arts organisations, and visitor attractions.

 Our approach ranges from integration with collections, archives, and asset management systems, to building distinct collections for smaller datasets within a content management system.
 Our work with collections also includes interpretation and representation of collection items, which can be editorial, design-based, or media-based.
 Our aim is always to draw out the stories from within the collection to create better audience engagement, whether that be online or in person at a venue.